Class Capacity and Structure

 Classes will invert content delivery to occur outside of class and use contact time with students for micro-critiques, recitation, writing workshops, and small problem-based or applied learning projects.

-As occupancy limitations increase, the ratio for faculty/student group sizes will increase accordingly.
+As occupancy limitations increase or decrease, the ratio for faculty/student group sizes will increase/decrease accordingly.